The data checking tool is a secure online tool to help higher education providers return accurate data.

 In addition to the data checks that colleges undertake using the reports and outputs, data specialists at the OfS will also examine the data, although responsibility for providing data that is fit for purpose remains entirely with the provider.

-If any anomalies are found, the OfS will raise queries with the provider, either via the HESA Issue Management System or the OfS portal (ILR).
+If any anomalies are found, we will raise queries with the provider, either via the DDB's Issue Management System or the OfS portal (for ILR data).
 Providers are expected either to resubmit data to amend these anomalies, or to provide an explanation of why these apparent anomalies are genuine.

 This is an iterative process during which data may need to be submitted and reviewed several times to ensure the final submission is credible.
 We therefore recommend providers begin using the tool as soon as possible after release in order to resolve all queries before the submission deadlines, which are as follows:

-The OfS will only accept amendments to the data after this point in exceptional circumstances, where any data errors identified are widespread and significant and make a material difference to the OfS’s use of the data.
+We will only accept amendments to the data after this point in exceptional circumstances, where any data errors identified are widespread and significant and make a material difference to the our use of the data.
 See further information regarding data amendments.